Fifth-year option tracker for 2018 NFL first-round picks - ProFootballTalk

 13. Defensive tackle Daron Payne, Washington — Washington exercised his $8.529 million option on April 26.

-14. Defensive end Marcus Davenport, Saints — No decision, salary set at $9.553 million.
+14. Defensive end Marcus Davenport, Saints — The Saints exercised his $9.553 million option on April 29.

 15. Tackle Kolton Miller, Raiders — No option as he signed a three-year extension with the team on March 30.